fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 if: ${{ github.event_name == 'push' }}
 ```

 Push some more code to your branch, and ensure that the deployment step <i>is not executed</i> anymore.
-Then merge the branch to main and make sure that the deployment happens.
+Then merge the branch to the main branch and make sure that the deployment happens.

 </div>